YouTube removes millions of videos and channels and billions of comments annually for violating their community guidelines

 According to YouTube, the top reasons for content removal are child safety issues, harassment & cyberbullying, hateful or dangerous speech, pornography, violence and violent extremism, graphic images and spam & scams.

 The sheer scope of content removal highlights how bots and nefarious actors exploit the platform.
-This analysis of the YouTube Community Guidelines enforcement helps illustrate the scale and pervasiveness of removed content.
+This analysis of the YouTube Community Guidelines enforcement helps illustrate the scale and pervasiveness of removed content along with why it was removed.

 What’s inside the report?